The Change-Driver Account of Scientific Discovery: Philosophical and Historical Dimensions of the Discovery of the

-From a scholarly perspective, however, such a bias towards \textbf{triumphalist presentism} (“Whiggism”, Butterfield, 1931) is disconcerting; it’s a dubious historiographic doctrine.\footnote{And, in fact, the sustained target of Kuhn’s writings (see Hoyningen-Huene, 2012).} It’s desirable that a model of discovery overcome such a bias.
+From a scholarly perspective, however, such a preference for \textbf{triumphalist presentism} (“Whiggism”, Butterfield, 1931) is disconcerting; it’s a dubious historiographic doctrine (and the sustained target of Kuhn’s writings, see Hoyningen-Huene, 2012).
+It’s desirable that a model of discovery overcome such a bias.
 The challenge is to achieve this whilst doing justice to the intuitions that drive the two arguments.
-(Our more fine-grained taxonomy of discoveries (\textbf{§3.2}) delivers that.)

 Thirdly, the three philosophical accounts pay \textbf{insufficient attention to two key facets of scientific discoveries}: \begin{enumerate} \item \textbf{Their connection with theory dynamics}: how are discoveries and the advancement of science related?
 How do discoveries and science interact? \item \textbf{Their communal dimension}, and the various social-institutional practices surrounding it: what makes discoveries scientifically valuable?\footnote{Note the entanglement of this question and our above comments on the Whiggish bias of the extant philosophical accounts.} Why do textbooks extol the achievements of discoverers?
 What rationale—if any—underlies the idea of awards and other signs of recognition for discoverers? \end{enumerate}